BlueStar03/destiny-saga/ninklish.md

 ---

-### Foreign Name
+### Foreign Name `*:D':T`

-used to adress others that are not Nink. the vowels are considere. they are maped to the twelve notes. any note that matches is acceptable.
+Used to address individuals who are not Nink.
+Vowels in the name are considered and mapped to the twelve notes; any note that corresponds to a vowel is acceptable.

 | Vowel | Options              |
 | ----- | -------------------- |